-257. For recombination to occur, both the GMO and the other strain of ILTV must be present and replicating in the same cell at the same time.
-As mentioned in Chapter 1, Section 4.3.4, peer reviewed studies have shown that the GM vaccine confers protection to chickens against the current circulating ILTV strain in Australia (Class 9), thus making it unlikely that another ILTV strain would be replicating in the same cell.
+- 259. For recombination to occur, both the GMO and the other strain of ILTV must be present and replicating in the same cell at the same time.
+As mentioned in Chapter 1, Section 4.3.4, peer reviewed studies have shown that the GM vaccine confers protection to chickens against the current circulating ILTV strain in Australia (Class 9), thus making it less likely that another ILTV strain would be replicating in the same cell.
 If a novel recombinant arises, it needs to be transmitted to other chickens to establish and maintain its presence.
 It is not known how long a novel ILTV strain would need to recombine, infect, and establish itself as a new strain.
 If recombination occurs and results in a novel ILTV strain, broiler chickens are only kept for about 7-8 weeks before harvesting, limiting the potential of transmission of the new recombinant strain.
-Layer chickens on the other hand are kept for longer (20 - 78 weeks) but have shown to have a better targeted immune response, which probably contributes to their longer lifespan (Koenen et al., 2002).
-Although no experimental data is available, it is likely that vaccinated layer chickens would generate a better protective immunity against ILTV compared to broilers, so would be less likely to be infected with a second strain of ILTV.

-258. Current APVMA registered vaccines and the current APVMA field trial permit for the GMO includes precautions on their labels to only vaccinate healthy birds.
+Layer chickens on the other hand are kept for longer (20 78 weeks) but have shown to have a better targeted immune response, which probably contributes to their longer lifespan (Koenen et al., 2002).
+Although no experimental data is available, it is likely that vaccinated layer chickens would generate a better protective immunity against ILTV compared to broilers, so would be less likely to be infected with a second strain of ILTV. - 260.
+In the event of an outbreak caused by the novel ILTV strain, biosecurity measures as described in Chapter 1, Section 5.5.5, would be in place to manage the potential spread of the disease (e.g. proper PPE, decontamination of facilities, euthanising the entire flock and disposal of potentially contaminated materials).
+This would be under direct control of the state's Chief Veterinary Officer and would be the responsibility of state and territories. - 261.
+Current APVMA registered vaccines and the current APVMA field trial permit for the GMO includes precautions on their labels to only vaccinate healthy birds.
 The vaccination of chickens with the GMO would confer protective immunity against ILTV.
-Strict biosecurity procedures are also in place to limit the interaction of chickens in commercial poultry with other avian species that may harbour ILTV infection.

-259. Recombination could also occur between multiple vaccine strains if multiple live ILTV vaccines were used in the same flock.
+Strict biosecurity procedures are also in place to limit the interaction of chickens in commercial poultry with other avian species that may harbour ILTV infection. - 262.
+Recombination could also occur between multiple vaccine strains if multiple live ILTV vaccines were used in the same flock.
 This would require either multiple vaccinations close together to have the different strains in the same cells at the same time, or for reactivation of a latent vaccine strain.
 Given the short lifespan of broilers, multiple vaccination is more likely to happen in layers.
-Current APVMA registration of the three live attenuated ILTV vaccines recommends not to use ILTV vaccines originating from genetically distinct ILTV strains concurrently in a flock or on a site to limit this risk of recombination.

-260. Therefore, based on the data available and adherence to biosecurity guidelines, the likelihood that both the GMO and other ILTV are present in the same host/cells for recombination to occur, leading to an established novel pathogenic ILTV strain is highly unlikely.

-261. As mentioned in Chapter 1, Section 5.8, sequence analysis suggested a phylogenetically close relationship between ILTV and PsHV-1.
+Current APVMA registration of the three live attenuated ILTV vaccines recommends not to use ILTV vaccines originating from genetically distinct ILTV strains concurrently in a flock or on a site to limit this risk of recombination. - 263.
+Therefore, based on the data available, historical precedence and adherence to biosecurity guidelines, the likelihood that both the GMO and other ILTV are present in the same host/cells for recombination to occur, leading to an established novel pathogenic ILTV strain is unlikely. - 264.
+As mentioned in Chapter 1, Section 5.8, sequence analysis suggested a phylogenetically close relationship between ILTV and PsHV-1.
 However, there has not been any studies showing that these viruses could recombine.
 PsHV-1 is not reported in wild birds in Australia and not known to infect chickens.
 Therefore, it is highly unlikely that both ILTV and PsHV-1 would co-infect chickens or wild birds simultaneously resulting in the generation of novel recombinant strains that could cause disease.